EAILAB-IFSP/TinyML_Soybean_Disease/README.md

 ![image](https://github.com/EAILAB-IFSP/TinyML_Soybean_Disease/blob/main/SD%20Card%20remotion.png)

-The microcontroller generate the images in folders and also generate a sheet in .csv format.
+The microcontroller generate the images in folders and also generate a sheet in .csv format, called "dados.csv".
 The files and folders are as the figure below.

 ![image](https://github.com/EAILAB-IFSP/TinyML_Soybean_Disease/blob/main/SD%20Card%20folder%20and%20files%20created.png)